narendasan/narendasan.com-theme/README.md

 zola build
 ```

-Actions are included to host on GH Pages and GL Pages (More Info: https://www.getzola.org/documentation/deployment/overview/)
+Host on GH Pages or GL Pages (More Info: https://www.getzola.org/documentation/deployment/overview/)

+Use this theme by adding it as a submodule the theme folder of your Zola project (More Info: https://www.getzola.org/documentation/themes/installing-and-using-themes/)